Alain Delon: In visual art

 In the first episode of Cobra, Delon appears through the features of the main character—dark-haired and brooding—who, in order to escape his enemies, undergoes plastic surgery that makes him look like Jean-Paul Belmondo.

 Alain Delon's appearance also inspired the character Freeman, the hero of the manga Crying Freeman, written by Kazuo Koike and illustrated by Ryōichi Ikegami.
 Ryoichi Ikegami confessed his love for the actor.

 The manga and anime series Beelzebub feature an extensive cast of fictional characters created by Ryūhei Tamura.
 One of the key characters is Batim do Emuna Alaindelon, a demon.
 The character mentioned is directly inspired by Freddie Mercury and is named after Alain Delon.

 The Italian comic strip Playcolt (128 issues divided into four series from 1972 to 1979) features Alain Velon (Paronomase of the actor Alain Delon), a billionaire playboy with a Delonian physique who later transforms into Playcolt, a kind of superhero.

 Monkey Punch is inspired by several French films and actors to create the relationships between his characters in his manga Lupin III.
 The Alain Delon-Charles Bronson duo in Adieu l'ami influences the interactions between Lupin and his accomplice Daisuke Jigen.

 Alain Delon's influence in Le Samouraï can also be felt in the comic strip Corps et Âme by Jef and Matz.
 In Body and Soul, the main character is Frank Kitchen, a fearsome and methodical hitman.
-The resemblance to Costello (played by Delon in Le Samuraï) is reflected not only in the character's physical appearance, but also in his behavior and stoic attitude in the face of adversity.
+The resemblance to Costello (played by Delon in Le Samouraï) is reflected not only in the character's physical appearance, but also in his behavior and stoic attitude in the face of adversity.
 As in The Samurai, where Delon's character is betrayed and must navigate a series of unforeseen challenges, Frank Kitchen finds himself in a new situation after an extreme revenge that transforms him physically.